Dream On (Aerosmith song): Legacy

-Cash Box said that "the hard surface is there but Tyler's plaintive vocals and some economical muscular riffing make 'Dream On' a thinker as well as a mover."

 Live performances

-Long a concert staple, the song's piano part has been played live by Tyler.
+A concert staple, the song's piano part has been played live by Tyler.
 The band has also played "Dream On" with an orchestra on occasion.
-One of these performances, conducted by Michael Kamen, was performed live for MTV's 10th Anniversary (in 1991) and included on the soundtrack for the movie Last Action Hero.
+One of these performances, conducted by Michael Kamen, was performed live for MTV's 10th Anniversary (in 1991) and included on the soundtrack for the film Last Action Hero.

 On September 19, 2006, Aerosmith dedicated the song to captured Israeli soldier Ehud Goldwasser.
 On September 22, 2007, at a concert in Atlantic City, New Jersey, Aerosmith dedicated the song to one of their fans, Monica Massaro, who had been murdered earlier that year.
 On May 25, 2011, Tyler performed a brief rendition of the song live during the finale of the tenth season of American Idol.

 In 2006, Tyler and Joe Perry performed the song live with the Boston Pops Orchestra at their Fourth of July spectacular.
 In August 2010, Tyler performed much of the song on a grand piano on top of the Green Monster at an Aerosmith concert at Boston's Fenway Park, joined by the rest of the band to close out the song.
 After the Boston Marathon bombing, Tyler performed the song at the Boston Strong concert in late May 2013.
+In 2014, Tyler, Slash and Train performed the song for Howard Stern's 60th Birthday Bash.

-In 2022, at rapper Eminem’s Rock and Roll Hall of Fame induction concert, Tyler performed the introductory line and the chorus to Dream On, along with Eminem as he performed his 2002 hit Sing for the Moment, which used the former’s chorus as its chorus.
+In 2022, at rapper Eminem's Rock and Roll Hall of Fame induction concert, Tyler performed the introductory line and the chorus to "Dream On" alongside Eminem as he performed his 2002 hit "Sing for the Moment", which uses the former's chorus as its chorus.